Introduction

 KCC20 recipient branch amount = minted tokens for this transaction

-KCC20Minter allowance = reduced by minted amount
+KCC20Minter issuance allowance = reduced by minted amount

 Why A Separate Minter Covenant Matters